achesak/natural-one/README.md

 # Using Natural One

-Natural One requires the Python interpreter to run.
-Development is done using 2.7.x, but it should work with 3.x as well.
+Natural One requires Python >= 3.5.
 GTK+ 3 and its Python bindings are also required.

 To run Natural One, open a terminal in the directory containing the files and type `python naturalone.py`.
 On some systems double-clicking on the `naturalone.py` file will also work.